markotoplak/toplak.io/content/posts/bridge.en.md

 title: "Bridge"
 url: "/bridge/"
 date: 2019-01-19
+images: ["/bridge/bridge-snap.jpg"]
+description: "When the impossible becomes ordinary with regular practice."
 ---

 Three years ago I could not do a bridge.
 It did not seem hard,